adgellida/ubuntupackages/README.md

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu, Xubuntu, Ubuntu Kylin, Edubuntu...
+Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu...

 Highly compatible with 17.04 (Zesty).
 Not all lower versions are compatible.
 Test it.